petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-github-repository.md

 ## Integrating with the Jenkins Service

-Now you must integrate your new repository with the Jenkins service in DXP Cloud.
+Now you must integrate your new repository with the Jenkins service in Liferay Cloud.
 Set up a webhook in GitHub that pushes to the Jenkins service:

 1. In GitHub, go to your repository's *Settings* page and select *Webhooks*.

 1. Click *Add Webhook*.
 This opens the *Add webhook* form.

-1. In the *Payload URL* field, add the domain of your DXP Cloud `infra` environment's Jenkins service.
+1. In the *Payload URL* field, add the domain of your Liferay Cloud `infra` environment's Jenkins service.
 For example, the URL of the `infra` environment's `ci` service for a project named `acme` is `https://ci-acme-infra.lfr.cloud/github-webhook/`.
 Note that the relative path `github-webhook` is required to integrate with the Jenkins GitHub plugin.

 1. In the *Content type* selector menu, select *application/json*.